Immexxx/tensorflow_serving_examples/README.md

-# TensorFlow Serving Examples via Containers
+# TensorFlow Serving Examples via Containers - from RANDOM REPO - use with care (packages may be old)

 This repository is a set of Dockerfiles and a Makefile to create the necessary artifacts and containers from the [TensorFlow Serving Basic Tutorial](https://tensorflow.github.io/serving/serving_basic).
 At some point, I'll work through the advanced tutorial as well.

 # Building